CMSgov/beneficiary-fhir-data/docs/rfcs/0021-s3-file-tracking.md

 ### Integration With External Processes

-Some external processes (notably lambda functions) look for and react to the movement of files out of the `Incoming` tree to coordinate their actions with the pipeline.
+Some external processes (notably AWS lambdas) look for and react to the movement of files out of the `Incoming` tree to coordinate their actions with the pipeline.
 Eliminating the move will necessarily break that method.

 Depending on the option selected, an external process could either look for the appearance of a status file or query the database to look for a status change.